Venue: Le Méridien Kuala Lumpur , 2, Jalan Stesen Sentral, Kuala Lumpur Sentral, 50470 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

 The role of general counsel and senior in-house legal advisers is constantly evolving to meet the rapidly changing demands of organisations in today’s business world.
 In addition to overseeing the day-to-day legal challenges affecting the business and managing legal staff, counsel are expected to diversify their service offering in order to overcome a growing list of commercial challenges.
 Whether it is managing internal investigations, defending their company in cross-border disputes or adapting to the shifting trends in Tax or M&A, the required skillset of the profession is developing at an exponential rate.

-GC Summit Malaysia invites the most esteemed in-house counsel from the country’s most prolific companies to discuss their changing roles as in-house leaders and the challenges, issues and opportunities they are facing in 2020 and beyond.
+GC Summit Malaysia invites the most esteemed in-house counsel from the country’s most prolific companies to discuss their changing roles as in-house leaders and the challenges, issues and opportunities they are facing.
 Between comprehensive panel discussions and the opportunity to meet and engage with fellow in-house counsel, GC Summit Malaysia promises to be a practical, forward-looking event bringing together the region’s top legal minds.